gw111zz/HelloScalaOnAndroid/README.md

 Getting Started
 ============
-Assuming you have Ant and the latest Android SDK installed.
+Assuming you have Ant and the Android SDK (with tools version r11 or r12, not the latest) installed.

- * Edit local.properties to point to your sdk folder (or remove it and use android update project --target 1 --path .)
+ * Edit local.properties to point to your sdk folder
  * $ ant install

 Introduction